TerraVia: Personal care

 TerraVia currently manufactures the Algenist brand for the luxury skin care market through marketing and distribution arrangements with Sephora and QVC.
 It is sold in Canada, France, and the United Kingdom.
 The idea of using algae for a skincare line came from Arthur Grossman, the Chief of Genetics at Solazyme and Staff Scientist at the Carnegie Institution.
 Grossman is an expert in algal photosynthesis and has studied how algae protect themselves from harsh environments and reasoned they could be used to protect human skin.

 TerraVia also markets its AlgaPūr Algae Oil brand to personal care producers.
 Unilever, a leading consumer goods company, is one of TerraVia's biggest partners.
 In 2010, Solazyme and Unilever started its partnership to develop renewable algae oils for use in soaps and other personal care products.
 In 2011, Unilever funded TerraVia's research and development efforts, which ended in Unilever agreeing to the terms of a multi-year supply agreement.
 In September 2013 Unilever agreed to purchase 3 million gallons of algae oil.
 In March 2016 the companies signed a multi-year supply agreement, where Unilever has agreed to purchase over $200 million worth of a broad portfolio of renewable algae oils.

 Solazyme Industrials

-The company has formerly engaged in development activities with Chevron, Dow Chemical, Ecopetrol, Qantas, and Unilever.
-Additionally, Solazyme started a brand of industrial drilling lubricant known as Encapso.
+The company formerly engaged in development activities with Chevron, Dow Chemical, Ecopetrol, Qantas, and Unilever.
+Additionally, Solazyme launched a brand of industrial drilling lubricant known as Encapso.
 Scientists were able to harness the prolific oil-producing capabilities of microalgae to create a first-of-its kind product, microencapsulated oil cells that burst only under sufficient pressure, friction, and shear.

 As part of the change in focus, TerraVia stated that its fuels, industrial oils, and Encapso business would be grouped together under Solazyme Industrials starting in March 2016.
 Furthermore, "The company will be pursuing strategic alternatives over the next 12–18 months to unlock the value created [in Solazyme Industrials].
 Solazyme's objective is to identify partners who have the operational capabilities needed to realize the potential of those businesses."